 Another concern brought to the table was the lighting at the tennis court.
 According to DiBello, while the property committee recommends the fencing be replaced at a cost of $19,000, they have deferred to the board on the lights.
-According to Cooper's estimations, replacing the lighting at the 9th Grade Center's tennis courts would cost between $60 and 70 thousand.
+According to Cooper's estimations, replacing the lighting at the 9th Grade Center's would cost between $60 and 70 thousand.

 The board was pretty unanimous on not fixing the lights, as the courts would not be used at night for student use, but did all agree that the rotting fencing needs to be fixed.

 "That's more money than the curriculum committee got for the school district's books," said board member Julie Mullin.
 "We got $50,000 for books."